arcmateo/SSMR_Benchmark_Simulator/README.md

 2. Extract the contents to a folder of your choice
 3. Launch MATLAB R2020a or later (recommended).
 Additional toolboxes are not necessary
 4. Set the extracted folder as the current folder in MATLAB
-5. Open the main simulation script: SSMR_simulation.m
+5. Open the main simulation script: SSMR_simulator/SSMR_simulation.m

 ### Instructions